C'est Passionnant!

 or the neighboring sounds may merge into a new one.

-Which sounds affect which other sounds with what results
+Which sounds affect which other sounds with which results

 is different from language to language.